New Student

 Pay tuition as early as possible to keep your classes and avoid being dropped for non-payment.
 Learn more about tuition payment deadlines.

-Students who applied for Financial Aid can check their award status with the Financial Aid office or online.
+Students who applied for Financial Aid can check their award status and disbursment details with the Financial Aid office or online.

 Buy Books & Supplies